A Performance Bound for the Greedy Algorithm in a Generalized Class of String Optimization Problems: A General Performance Bound

 We now prove that $B_s$ is an upper bound for $f(O_K)$. \begin{theorem} \thlabel{lemmatopk} Assuming $\mathbf{A_1}$ and $\mathbf{A_2}$, we have that $f(O_K) \leq B_s$. \end{theorem}

 \begin{proof}

 Inequality $(a)$ follows from $\mathbf{A_{2}}$ while inequality $(b)$ holds because of $\mathbf{A_1}$ and the definition of $c_{i}$. \end{proof}

 \begin{remark} \thlabel{applicationuse} Given some additional information about the objective function, it is possible that we do not need the requirement that $o_i \in \bbS(G_{i-1})$ in assumption $\mathbf{A_1}$ for $B_s$ to be an upper bound for $f(O_K)$.
-For example, if we know that all the actions are feasible at epoch one and each action can be taken only once throughout all the epochs, then we can take $B_s$ to be the sum of the $K$ largest objective-function values at epoch one.
+For example, if we know that all the elements of the ground set are feasible at epoch one and each element can be chosen only once throughout all the epochs, then we can take $B_s$ to be the sum of the $K$ largest objective-function values at epoch one.
 This is the case for one of the string problems in Section \rom{6}. \end{remark}

 ~\\ The following theorem shows that our bound $B_{s}$, relying on fewer assumptions, is better than both the $\gamma_G$ and $\gamma_G''$ greedy curvature bounds in \cite{conforti1984submodular}.

 \begin{theorem}\thlabel{superioritytheorem} Assuming $\mathbf{A_1, \ldots, A_7}$, the $B_s$ performance bound is superior to the generalized greedy curvature bounds in \cite{conforti1984submodular}, i.e., where $\gamma = \gamma_{G} \text{ or } \gamma_{G}''$. \end{theorem}